3D stereo view: History

-Viewing techniques
+Autostereogram viewing techniques

-If one has two eyes, fairly healthy eyesight, and no neurological conditions which prevent the perception of depth then one is capable of learning to see the images within autostereograms.
+If one has two eyes, fairly healthy eyesight, and no neurological conditions which prevent the perception of depth, then one is capable of learning to see the images within autostereograms.
 "Like learning to ride a bicycle or to swim, some pick it up immediately, while others have a harder time."

-Most stereo image are designed for divergent (wall-eyed) viewing.
+Most autostereograms are designed for divergent (wall-eyed) viewing.
 One way to help the brain concentrate on divergence instead of focusing is to hold the picture in front of the face, with the nose touching the picture.
 With intense lighting, the eye can constrict the pupil, yet allow enough light to reach the retina.
 The more the eye resembles a pinhole camera, the less it depends on focusing through the lens.
 In other words, the degree of decoupling between focusing and convergence needed to visualize an autostereogram is reduced.
 This places less strain on the brain.
 Therefore, it may be easier for first-time autostereogram viewers to "see" their first 3D images if they attempt this feat with bright lighting.

 Another way is to stare at an object behind the picture in an attempt to establish proper divergence, while keeping part of the eyesight fixed on the picture to convince the brain to focus on the picture.
 A modified method has the viewer focus on their reflection on a reflective surface of the picture, which the brain perceives as being located twice as far away as the picture itself.
 This may help persuade the brain to adopt the required divergence while focusing on the nearby picture.

 For crossed-eyed autostereograms, a different approach needs to be taken.
 The viewer may hold one finger between their eyes and move it slowly towards the picture, maintaining focus on the finger at all times, until they are correctly focused on the spot that will allow them to view the illusion.